gigalixir/gigalixir-cli/docs/source/cluster.rst

 Clustering Nodes
 ================

-First of all, be sure you are using either Distillery or Elixir Releases for your deploys and not mix.
-Clustering won't work with just mix.
-For instructions on using Distillery or Releases, see :ref:`mix vs distillery`.

 We use libcluster to manage node clustering.
 For more information, see `libcluster's documentation`_.

 To install libcluster, add this to the deps list in :bash:`mix.exs`